Dijak: Repackaging as Dijak (2022–2024)

 At Night 2 of the 2024 WWE Draft, Dijak was drafted to the Raw brand in the supplemental draft, marking his return to the main roster after two years.
 On the June 19 episode of Speed, Dijak lost to The New Day's Xavier Woods in the Speed Championship #1 Contender's tournament.
 This would be Dijak's final WWE appearance as on June 27, Dijak announced that he would be leaving WWE after revealing that the company had decided not to renew his contract.

 Independent circuit (2024–present)

 On June 29, 2024, Dijak (now reverting back to his "Donovan Dijak" name) made his first post-WWE appearance at Blitzkrieg Pro.

 Major League Wrestling (2024–present)

 At MLW Summer of the Beasts, a Doomsday clock appeared throughout the night and during a match between Nolo Kitano, LSG, Jimmy Lloyd and Little Guido, the timer on the Doomsday clock expired and Dijak appeared, making his Major League Wrestling (MLW) debut.
 He attacked Kitano, LSG, Lloyd and Little Guido and said that he was here to stay in MLW.

 On June 26, 2025 at Summer of the Beasts, Dijak and Bishop Dyer, going by the name of "The Skyscrapers", defeated Los Depredadores (Magnus and Rugido) to win the MLW World Tag Team Championships for the first time.
+A year later, Dijak replaced Dyer wtih Josh Bishop as Dyer was stripped of the title due to contract disputes.